 In mid-June 1957, three years after the marriage ceremony that she tried to avoid that night in Paris, the lawsuits were finally settled.
 The golden girl of 1949 got approximately $100,000 in cash.
 She also got to keep the jewels.
-A few million in today's dollars.
+The total was a few million in today's dollars.

-In the suit he referred to his wife as a "worthless woman who did everything for money."
 The results were said to have left her optimistic once again.
 She would start over.
-She wrote to Ted Howard in New York and told him.
+She wrote to Ted Howard in New York and told him of her plans.
 She wanted to get a screen test, to get the "build-up" again.
 After all, it hadn't been that long, she was still the kid on the cover of LIFE.
 A very young Norma Desmond, with a serious prescription drug addiction.

 Late in the morning of June 31, 1957, two weeks into Joanne Connelley's new life, a maid entered her bedroom and found her "unconscious and pale, breathing heavily."
 Panicked, she called for Margaret Watts.
 Fearing the worst, Margaret Watts called a priest for the last rites.
 Then they rushed the young beauty to the hospital.
 But not in time.
 Wrapped in a bathrobe, still wearing the $100,000 diamond Jimmy Ortiz had given her, Joanne Connelley had died.

-The cause of death listed as a heart attack.
+The cause of death was listed as a heart attack.
 She was 26 years old.
-Although it must have seemed like only five minutes before, to her, on that snowy December night at the Infirmary Ball in New York when the sun shone on her, eight short years had passed, on what turned out to be one long suicide trip.
+Although from that snowy December night at the Infirmary Ball in New York when the sun shone on her, only eight short years had passed, but itt turned out to be one long suicide trip.